cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_cli.md

 #### Submit JCL residing locally in a file

-This example will submit a JCL that resides locally in file `C:\temp\JCL.txt` on host `my.mainframe.host`, communicating on port `16196`.
+The following example will submit a JCL that resides locally in file `C:\temp\JCL.txt` on host `my.mainframe.host`, communicating on port `16196`.
 If the return code of any of the jobs is greater than `4` the pipeline will fail with an `error`.

 ```bat
 @echo off